Joera/ethdam2025/README.md

 # TrustFund for EthDam2025 and Circles

-### Visual overview of main functionality
+### Visual overview of main functionalities

 ![Overview](./trustfund.excalidraw.png)

-For many of the design choices covered in the presentation we propose technical solutions in this document.
+For many of the design choices covered in the presentation we can propose technical solutions:

 ### Ownership